cover

 }

-As we can see, this is a recursive process on the error tree.
-The termination condition for the truth value is err==target, but the premise is that target itself must be comparable.
+This is a recursive process on the errortree, the termination condition for the true value is err==target, but the premise is that target itself must be comparable.

 A comparison of two interface values with identical dynamic types causes a run-time panic if values of that type are not comparable.